tlfu12344gmail/redis-cluster-view/README.md

 3. Keys,keysc, and keysv commands are implemented with scan, and keysv implements queries with pipeline, as well as in cluster

+4. Support batch deletion, use lua + keys in stand-alone mode, scan + pipeline in cluster mode

+5. Double-click the terminal head cursor to return to the bottom
 ![avatar](./img/pre.png)

 ![avatar](./img/ui.png)